cscan/vue-excel-editor/README.md

 ### Remember the grid setting

-The grid setting such as column width can be saved in the localStorage of client browser by specified "remember" prop:
+The grid setting such as column width and column label can be saved in the localStorage of client browser by specified "remember" prop:

 ```html
 <template>